-I was looking to forward to this film to see how they handle the the topic that I discuss in my third book – Torn Between Two Worlds: Material and Ethereal.
-I was quickly disappointed in the first scene where the discovery of life after death turns into a call for mass suicides.
+I was looking to forward to this film to see how they handle the topic that I discuss in my third book – Torn Between Two Worlds: Material and Ethereal.
+I was quickly disappointed in the first scene, where the discovery of life after death turns into a call for mass suicides.
 But then when I thought about it further, I realized that this might be a logical conclusion with no guiding philosophy.
 The conclusion drawn is that death is like “pushing the reset button” on life.
-In my book I lay out some of the research into the consequences of lifestyle on the type of after life that could follow such a life.
+In my book, I lay out some research into the consequences of the lifestyle on the type of after life that could follow such a life.
 There is an indication in the research that a suicide has dramatic consequences, including the theory that the next life could present the same issues that one is attempting to escape.

 The second thing that stood out for me was a quote by Thomas (Robert Redford).
 He said, “Faith, oh god, I have such contempt for that word.
-Show me someone who relies on faith and I’ll show you someone who has given up control over whatever it is that they believe.”
+Show me someone who relies on faith, and I’ll show you someone who has given up control over whatever it is that they believe.”
 This shows me how misunderstood faith is in the scientific community.
 Einstein was one of the few scientists that understood the importance of faith.
 He once said that he has faith in the nobility of nature.
 Science needs to relearn this trait if they are to successfully unravel some of nature’s secrets.

 I often tell friends that they need to learn to have faith in themselves.
 By looking at all that one has been able to overcome already in life, should reassure one that they can handle anything life throws at them in the future – have faith instead of fear.
 This is faith based on a logical assessment of one’s accomplishments.
 No one should be ashamed of having faith in themselves or, like Einstein, in the beauty of nature.

 I start with this account from the late 19th century, not for its time period, but for the level of enlightenment of the deceased.
-He is a self-proclaimed egotist and the ethereal world that he describes is fitting to his character.
+He is a self-proclaimed egotist, and the ethereal world that he describes is fitting to his character.
 I imagine it on the one hand as the wild west, due to its amount of lawlessness, and like a ghetto on the other hand, due to its run-down and dirty appearance.

 This is a fascinating story to read after having read Wickland’s work, because it complements the knowledge he imparts.
 Franchezzo explains how he and other ethereal beings in this wild west influence weak-willed humans.
 After death, an addict is still an addict, so they seek out humans that they can connect with to experience the “high” of their addiction.
 They accomplish this through temporary possession.
 For example, a deceased alcoholic will search out weak-willed drinkers and encourage them to keep drinking so that he can enjoy the ethereal essence of the alcohol and the intoxicating feeling experienced by the drinker.